emam22/semishe-mendez/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+# SemiSHE
+It is a page for the sale of seeds for self-cultivation of marijuana.
+Remember that life is happier with her than without her.

 ## Available Scripts

 In the project directory, you can run:

+## How to contribute

+You can create a pull request to the project

+### How to start

+Clone the repository from [https://github.com/emam22/semishe-mendez]

 ### `npm start`